Excellence in Orange County Chemical Peel

-- Avoid sunbathing for 2 weeks prior to surgery.
+- Avoid sunbathing for 2 weeks prior to chemical peel procedure

-- Arrange for someone to drive you to and from surgery if you take Xanax.
+- Arrange to have someone drive you to and from the procedure, if necessary

-- Be prepared for your face to be red and peeling for the first 7 to 10 days.
+- Prepare for effects of the chemical peel to include facial redness and peeling for the first 7 to 10 days.